lorrainea/SSA/MA/README.md

 The time complexity is  <b> O(n log b) </b> and the extra space used is <b> O(b) </b>, where <b> n </b> is the number of bytes in <sequence_file> and <b> b </b> is the number of positions in <suffix_list>.

-MA is a space-efficient simulation of the Monte Carlo algorithm presented in for constructing the sparse suffix tree:
+MA is a space-efficient simulation of the Monte Carlo algorithm, for constructing the sparse suffix tree, presented in:

 ```
 Tomohiro I, Juha Kärkkäinen, Dominik Kempa: Faster Sparse Suffix Sorting.
 STACS 2014: 386-396